chenxiunt/chenxiunt.github.io/_news/announcement_202301-1.md

 inline: true
 ---

-Our paper “User Customizable and Robust Geo-Indistinguishability for Location Privacy” was accepted by International Conference on Extending Database Technology (EDBT) 2023.
+Our paper about customizable geo-obfuscation design was accepted by International Conference on Extending Database Technology (EDBT) 2023.